omerbenamram/pyo3-file/README.md

 An example use case for this is when a file is opened in python, and needs to be passed to a rust library.

-We could support both by introspecting the `PyObject`, and picking the correct behavior.
+We could support both by introspecting the `PyObject`, and pick the correct behavior.

-We would like this to work
+We would like this to work:
 ```python
 from path_or_file_like import accepts_path_or_file_like